sabeydeedaya/docs/src/pages/emails/get-started.md

 ### Visualizing Email Performance

-In order to view the performance of your Deep Linked Emails, navigate to the Analytics tab of the Email section of the dashboard.
+In order to view the performance of your Universal Emails, navigate to the Analytics tab of the Email section of the dashboard.

 The Analytics tab provides two charts: a time series and a table.
-Both charts are populated exclusively with data from your Branch Deep Linked Email campaigns, and you can filter further using the options at the top of each chart.
-The charts display counts and rates of events attributed to Deep Linked Email link clicks.
+Both charts are populated exclusively with data from your Branch Universal Email campaigns, and you can filter further using the options at the top of each chart.
+The charts display counts and rates of events attributed to Universal Email link clicks.

 Both the time series and the table automatically compare by platform, so you can see the results of your campaigns across all platforms (iOS app & web, Android app & web, desktop web).